-1. About Soli Sorabjee
+1. About Soli J. Sorabjee

-Soli Sorabjee (1930–2021) was a prominent Indian jurist and legal scholar.
+Soli J. Sorabjee (1930–2021) was a prominent Indian jurist and legal scholar.
 He is best known for his tenure as the Attorney General of India, a position he held from 1998 to 2004, and then again from 2004 to 2009.
 Sorabjee was widely respected for his deep understanding of constitutional law and his advocacy for human rights.

-Soli Sorabjee made significant contributions to Indian constitutional law.
+Soli J. Sorabjee made significant contributions to Indian constitutional law.
 He was known for his strong advocacy of civil liberties, freedom of speech, and human rights.
 He played a key role in ensuring that India’s judiciary remained independent and that civil liberties were upheld.
 His work on the legal framework of India, especially in the context of the Constitution, left a lasting impact on India’s legal landscape.

 Sorabjee represented several high-profile cases in the Supreme Court of India, including matters relating to the freedom of expression, privacy, and the rights of minorities.